dmarti/www.aloodo.org/src/sites.md

 which campaigns and projects are bringing in your desired users.

+And when users can be <q>followed</q> from a site they trust to a site they don't, they are likely to see brand-unsafe ad placements, where it appears that a legitimate brand is supporting a site with problem content.
+Users who are protected from third-party tracking are also protected from the common ways that brand-unsafe ads can reach them.

 Data on tracking-protected users can be a valuable way to check that your audience is authentic.
 When you know the tracking protection profile of